FAQs about Copyrights

 A copyright is given by statute to authors who create literary or artistic works.
 Once the creation takes place, authors are automatically given a copyright to their production.
 This gives them exclusive rights to the work, allowing them to make the sole decisions regarding the sale and publication of the work.
 While you are eligible for a copyright immediately following the work’s creation, it is still advisable to register your work.

-At Daniel Law Offices, P.A., our copyright attorneys have helped many clients throughout Orlando and Tampa register their copyrights and we have protected clients from copyright infringement.
+At Daniel Law Offices, P.A., our copyright attorneys have helped many clients throughout Orlando register their copyrights and we have protected clients from copyright infringement.
 Below are some of the most common questions we hear about copyrights.

 What does it mean that a copyright begins on creation?